jacksonrayhamilton/password/README.md

 Two passwords are generated:

-- One with a random number of letters and numbers
+- “Secure” password: Random number of letters and numbers (and optionally symbols)
-- One with a random number of English words
+- “Friendly” password: Random English words (and optionally punctuation)

-The password with letters and numbers will be harder to guess, so I recommend using that form for most credentials and keeping track of the password somewhere safe.
+The password with letters and numbers will be harder to guess, so I recommend using that form for most credentials and noting the password somewhere safe.

-The password with letters and numbers can be enhanced by interspersing miscellaneous non-alphanumeric symbols into it, and I recommend this, but I don’t do it by default because so many websites have absolutely retarded password policies.
+The password with letters and numbers can be enhanced by interspersing miscellaneous non-alphanumeric symbols into it, and I recommend this, but this is made optional because many websites have restrictive password policies.

 The password with English words will be possible to remember, so I recommend using this form for credentials you need to type in by hand often or which you want to commit to memory and have absolutely no written copies of anywhere (for maximal security).

-The password with English words can be made more secure by adjusting capitalization or adding punctuation.
+The password with English words can be more secure with capitalization and punctuation.